You are here: Urology Textbook > Anatomy > Penis

 Filling phase of the erection:

-the smooth muscle relaxation of the arteries leads to a drastic increase of penile blood flow, while the venous drainage remains constant.
+The smooth muscle relaxation of the arteries leads to a drastic increase in penile blood flow while the venous drainage remains constant.
 The volume of the penis increases and the filling is facilitated by the smooth muscle relaxation of the erectile tissue.

-after reaching the submaximal volume of the erectile tissue the pressure rises in the corpora cavernosa to 80–90% of the systolic pressures.
+After reaching the submaximal volume of the erectile tissue, the pressure rises in the corpora cavernosa to 80–90% of the systolic pressure.
 With increasing pressure, the emissary veins are compressed and the venous outflow is reduced.
-After reaching the systolic blood pressure a decrease of arterial flow and venous outflow is obtained.
+Arterial flow and venous outflow decrease if the intracavernosal pressure reaches the systolic blood pressure.

-the contraction of Mm. bulbocavernosus and ischiocavernosi rises the pressure in the cavernous body up to several hundred mmHg.
+The bulbospongiosus and ischiocavernosal muscles' contraction increases the intracavernosal pressure up to several hundred mmHg.
 During this phase, there is no blood flow within the erectile tissues.

-a reduced arterial inflow leads to the reduction of pressure, this facilitates the venous outflow by the lack of compression of the emissary veins.
+A reduced arterial inflow reduces pressure, which facilitates the venous outflow by the lack of compression of the emissary veins.